Review

 Napalm (2023)

 Forgive me, for a moment, while I take some time to explain that sitting down to write this piece was difficult.
 I stopped and started several times and that’s not counting the amount of days I spent just thinking about writing a review.
-You see, Katatonia are an institution and I felt that trying to describe their music was a task that … Read more
+You see, Katatonia are an institution and I felt that trying to describe their music was a … Read more